B2B Content Marketing Strategy with Mike Moran

-Mike has a real knack for helping others see the forrest through the trees and this interview, his answers form the basis of a veritable content marketing strategy template.
+Mike has a real knack for helping others see the forest through the trees, and this interview, his answers form the basis of a veritable content marketing strategy template.

 Mike is a former IBM distinguished engineer who serves as senior strategist to Converseon providing B2B content strategy services and social media marketing campaigns.

 Before you write another blog post, do yourself a favor and listen to this.